navgurukul/newton/variables/variables/variables-question.md

 2. Then print the`variable_nav`.

 ## Question Part 2

-1. Take a new  variable named as`gurukul` and assign any STRING value to it.
+1. Take a new variable named as `gurukul` and assign any STRING value to it.
 2. Assign a FLOAT value to `variable_nav` and set it.
-3. Now print the value of `variable_nav` and `gurukul` .
+3. Now print the value of `variable_nav`vand `gurukul`.